 - FOR income sustainability and AGAINST poverty when it comes to the coffee farmers.

 - Justice (on an individual as well as a community level) regarding how the harvested coffee is traded.

-- Minimizing damage to the environment from bad business practices on the coffee farms.
+- Minimising damage to the environment from bad business practices on the coffee farms.

 - Demonstrating that empowering the coffee farmers through their work can be part of successful coffee production.

 So, the next time you see that Fair Trade label on a bag of coffee beans, you’ll know you’re making a positive difference and buying beans that make the world a better place.

 Trade coffee is not the same thing as fair trade coffee.
 The former is a new coffee subscription service; the latter we just spoke about above.
 This is a common misconception.